araynimax/phoskin/README.md

 ### Installation

+Info: WS plugins and glove plugins could make problems!
+I did not test it with them active so you have to find out.

 0. Make sure you have installed the depedencies.
 (See Dependecies)
 1. Take a look into the [release section](https://github.com/araynimax/phoskin/releases) and download the newest version of phoskin
 2. Unzip the Zip-file in the servers "csgo" folder